Tetragonisca angustula

 Many of their behaviors are concerned with colonizing a new nest and producing offspring, demonstrated by their swarming and nursing behaviors; however, a special caste of T. angustula are soldiers who are slightly larger than the workers.
-The soldiers in a T. angustula nest are very good at protecting the hive against intruders which makes up for not having a stinger.
+The soldiers in a T. angustula nest are very good at protecting the hive against intruders, making up for the lack of a stinger in their species.
+The accuracy of their recognition between nestmate and non-nestmate is some of the highest among bees.
 Some of these soldiers hover in mid air outside the nest, which is seen in the adjacent picture.

 Taxonomy and phylogeny

 Tetragonisca angustula is a member of the order Hymenoptera, which is one of the four largest insect orders.
 It is in the family Apidae, subfamily Apinae.
 Along with other species in the tribe Meliponini, T. angustula is a eusocial stingless bee.
 There are approximately 550 known species in this tribe, a majority of which are located in the Neotropics.

-T. angustula has two described two subspecies, T. angustula fiebrigi and T. angustula angustula which have different coloration on their mesepisternum and occupy slightly different regions.
+T. angustula has two described two subspecies, T. angustula fiebrigi and T. angustula angustula.
+They have different coloration on their mesepisternum and occupy slightly different regions.